ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes-time/index.md

 ## Next Up

-Continue to the next section to learn about the [Time Axis](/charts-axes-time/).
+Continue to the next section to learn about the [Axis Ticks](/charts-axes-ticks/).